Police car: Community engagement, liaison, and demonstration vehicles

 A community engagement vehicle, also known as a liaison vehicle, demonstration vehicle, or parade car depending on its use, is a police car used for display and community policing purposes, but not for patrol duties.
 These are often performance cars, modified cars, classic police cars, or vehicles seized from convicted criminals and converted to police cars, that are used to represent the agency in parades, promote a specific program (such as the D.A.R.E. program), or help build connections between law enforcement and those that the vehicle appeals to.

 Some cars can be visibly marked but not fitted with audio or visual warning devices.
 These are often used by community liaison officers, administrative staff, or high-ranking officers for transport to meetings, engagements, and community events.

 Some vehicles are produced by automotive manufacturers with police markings to showcase them to police departments; these are usually concepts, prototypes, or reveals of their police fleet offerings.
 Emergency vehicle equipment manufacturers such as Federal Signal, Whelen, and Code 3 also use unofficial police cars to demonstrate their emergency vehicle equipment.

 Equipment

-The police car on the left has a roof-mounted lightbar.
+The Ford Crown Victoria Police Interceptor on the left has a roof-mounted lightbar.
 The one on the right, often called a "slicktop", has internally-mounted lighting devices instead, making it harder to detect at a distance.

 Police cars are usually passenger car models which are upgraded to the specifications required by the purchasing police service.
 Several vehicle manufacturers provide a "police package" option, which is built to police specifications from the factory.
 Agencies may add to these modifications by adding their own equipment and making their own modifications after purchasing a vehicle.